effector/eslint-plugin/src/rules/no-watch/no-watch.md

+---
+description: Restrict usage of .watch on any Effector Unit
+---

 # effector/no-watch

 Using `.watch` method generally leads to imperative code.
 Replace it with an operator `sample` or use the `target` parameter of `sample` (or other) operator.